This style refers to the aikido taught in Iwama Japan, by Morihiro Saito, who was a close student of Morihei Ueshiba for around 24 years.

-While almost all Aikido practitioners have a vertical posture, Iwama style aikido students practice with the hip tucked to allow the back leg to access more power, and grounded.
+Most Aikidoka have a vertical posture, Iwama style aikido students all practice with the hip tucked to allow the back leg to access more power, grounded.

 Though the back should be kept straight and the center of mass kept between the legs, this creates an impression of leaning forward.

 Also, while a number of Aikido styles practice with the hips square to the front, Iwama stylists sometimes rotate the hips inward when sinking lower into their stance, especially when using a sword.